ElizabethThompson98/ElizabethThompson98.github.io/README.md

         .column {
             flex: 1; /* Each column takes up equal space */
-            max-width: 50%; /* Limit each column to half the width of the page */ }
+            max-width: 50%; /* Limit each column to half the width of the page */
+            margin-right: 0; /* Remove the margin between columns */
+            box-sizing: border-box; /* Include padding and border in the total width */ }

+        .greeting {
+            font-size: 1.5em; /* Increase the font size of the greeting */
+            margin-bottom: 15px; /* Add margin to the bottom of the greeting */ }

         img {